cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 }
 ```

 Now we need to check if the landing page is what we expected.
 On this website, one of the way to do this is to see if the element with the class `section-header` is containing the string "Music".
 To do this, we'll need a more powerful function than the ones we have in the `ContentScript`.
-Let's do this :
+Let's do this.

 First, you will need to declare this function to the `ContentScript`, so it knows it exist and it can be triggered.
 At the very bottom of the `index.js`, you can find the `connector.init` function taking one argument with an array `additionalExposedMethodsNames`.

-Everytime you will need to build a new function for the pilot to give to the worker, you will need to declare it in this array like so :
+Everytime you will need to build a new function for the pilot to give to the worker, you will need to declare it in this array like so:

 ```javascript
 connector.init({ additionalExposedMethodsNames: [